 Note: You can create thumbnails while you are uploading your images… Check mark the thumbnail sizes that you would like to create before you hit “Upload”.

-How to make thumbnails directly from an image that you have already added to a page or, post.
+From an image that you have already added to a page or, post.

-How to make thumbnails from an image on a page or, in a post.
+From an image on a page or, in a post.